 - Klebsiella species: Klebsiella oxytoca is indole positive whereas Klebsiella pneumoniae is indole negative.

 In Diagnostic laboratories, Indole test can is performed using multitest agar.
-Three most commonly used agar medium are:
+Three most commonly used agar media are:

 - Sulfide-indole-motility (SIM) medium: The SIM medium is a multitest agar used to test for indole production while simultaneously determining motility and hydrogen sulfide producing abilities of the isolate.

-- Motility-indole-urease (MIU) medium: MIU medium is used to test for indole and urease producing characteristics of the organism along with test for motility.
+- Motility-indole-urease (MIU) medium: MIU medium is used to test for indole and urease-producing characteristics of the organism along with a test for motility.

 - Motility-indole-ornithine (MIO) medium: In addition to testing for indole production, MIO agar is used to test for motility and ornithine decarboxylase.

 - Growth medium must contain an adequate amount of tryptophan.
 Do not use colonies from Mueller-Hinton agar for this test, because tryptophan is destroyed during the acid hydrolysis of casein.

 - Do not use a plate with a nitrate disk, as nitrate can interfere with the spot indole test by inducing false-negative results.